Even in death, the Chinese government continues to fear Liu Xiaobo

 Beijing (CNN)The global outpouring of grief and anguish over Liu Xiaobo's death stands in marked contrast to the muted reaction within his homeland.

-The Nobel-winning writer and human rights activist died of liver cancer while in custody at a hospital in northeastern China late Thursday evening.
+The Nobel-winning writer and human rights activist died of liver cancer Thursday evening while in custody at a hospital in Shenyang in northeastern China.
 He was 61.

 The Chinese government, which had long banned Liu's work and even his name, continues to censor the story of his death, deleting social media posts mourning him -- including those simply displaying the image of a burning candle -- and blocking online searches containing variations of his name and famed quotes.

-CNN broadcast is blacked out in China every time Liu's images or story appear.
+CNN's broadcast is blacked out in China every time Liu's images or story appear.

-Domestic media outlets, all controlled by the ruling Communist Party, mostly ignored the news, with a photo of a beaming President Xi Jinping meeting his Canadian counterpart dominating the front page of the party mouthpiece People's Daily.
+Domestic media outlets, all controlled by the ruling Communist Party, mostly ignored the news, with a photo of a beaming President Xi Jinping meeting his Canadian counterpart dominating the front page of the party mouthpiece the People's Daily.

 A few English-language outlets carried short reports on Liu's death, highlighting his "criminal" background and the Chinese doctor's effort to save him.

 Before he was granted medical parole last month, Liu had been serving a 11-year prison sentence for "inciting subversion of state power."
-His conviction in late 2009 stemmed from his co-authorship of a manifesto calling for human rights and political reform China.
+His conviction in late 2009 stemmed from his co-authorship of a manifesto calling for human rights and political reform in China.

 In 2010, while he was in prison, the Nobel committee awarded Liu the peace prize for "his long and non-violent struggle for fundamental human rights in China" -- a move that infuriated Beijing.

-In a harshly worded English-language editorial published Friday by the nationalistic tabloid Global Times, the state-run newspaper painted Liu as "a victim led astray by West."
+In a harshly worded English-language editorial published Friday by the nationalistic tabloid the Global Times, the state-run newspaper painted Liu as "a victim led astray by West."

 "Liu lived in an era when China witnessed the most rapid growth in recent history, but he attempted to confront Chinese mainstream society under Western support," it said.
 "This has determined his tragic life."